 Once you generate the document, it has the selected element or the whole content of the chosen file.

-If you want to see what the actual data will be available on your Document Template, feel free to use the Playground tab.
-It can also serve as a means to debug the flow when things aren't going as they should be.
+If you want to see what the actual data will be available on your Document Template, feel free to use the "Playground" tab.
+It can also serve as a means to debug the Flow when things aren't going as they should be.

 Try changing the Locale definition in your settings, for example, and see how data changes.